 In recognition of occupational therapy month, we are spotlighting a few of our team members and patients as they work together on the road to recovery from injury or illness.
 Before the accident,...Continue reading

 Riley at IU Health works with referring physicians in Indiana and beyond.Refer A Patient

 Continually improving care involves training the next generation of highly skilled therapists to help children achieve their goals and have quicker recoveries.
 We offer many learning opportunities for students who are pursuing advanced degrees in physical therapy and occupational therapy.
-This includes internships offered through the Indiana University-Purdue University School of Health & Rehabilitation Services and other universities throughout Indiana.
+This includes internships offered through the Indiana University-Purdue University School of Health & Human Sciences and other universities throughout Indiana.